-In March 1970, Amkor Electronics, Inc. ("AEI") was incorporated in Pennsylvania to design semiconductor packages and provide semiconductor packaging services through a supply relationship with AICL.
-Since that time, Mr. James Kim (the founder of AEI) and members of his family have acquired a majority interest in a number of other companies which support or engage in various aspects of the semiconductor packaging and test business (the "Amkor Companies").
+Amkor Technology, Inc. is the successor corporation of Amkor Electronics, Inc. ("AEI") which was incorporated in Pennsylvania in March 1970 to design semiconductor packages and provide semiconductor packaging services through a supply relationship with ASI.
+The Company was organized in September 1997 to consolidate the ownership of AEI and a number of other companies which support or engage in various aspects of the semiconductor packaging and test business and in which Mr. James Kim (the founder of AEI) and members of his family owned a majority interest (the "Amkor Companies").
 Prior to the reorganization described below, the Amkor Companies consisted of: